steveseguin/vdo.ninja/README.md

 ## How to use:
 I demo the basic usage of OBS.Ninja on YouTube: https://www.youtube.com/watch?v=6R_sQKxFAhg

-Here is a podcast series showing how to use different basic OBS.Ninja features, including macOS support: https://www.youtube.com/watch?v=XfSqufuoV74&list=PLWodc2tCfAH1l_LDvEyxEqFf42hOBKqQM
+Here is a podcast series showing how to use different basic OBS.Ninja features: https://www.youtube.com/watch?v=XfSqufuoV74&list=PLWodc2tCfAH1l_LDvEyxEqFf42hOBKqQM

 And Here is another video series touching on some more advanced settings: https://www.youtube.com/watch?v=mQ1Jdhf5aYg&list=PL8VJWj2-XLFpFu3G35Hdm1nKZ2xn9_0_8

 Check the subreddit for added use cases, advanced features, and support.
 Advanced features includes high-quality audio modes, custom video resolutions, and more.

-MacOS users will face some challenges when using OBS 25 and 26.0 with OBS.Ninja, but there are workarounds.
-Please see the subreddit or the Wiki for details.
-These issues should be fixed though in OBS v26.1, which is slated for a release, probably in early January 2021.
+[as of January 2021] MacOS need to upgrade to OBS v26.1.2 or newer to have access native support for OBS.Ninja on macOS.
+Users with older OBS versions or using StreamLabs may still wish to use the Electron Capture app. https://github.com/steveseguin/electroncapture

 ## What's in this repo?
 This repo contains client-side software for OBS.Ninja, including the HTML landing page for its Electron Capture app offering.
 A sample config file and instructions for setting up a TURN server (video relay server) is also provided.
 You may also find the Wiki for the project in this repo, which contains added information on how to use the software.
 The code provided is designed to allow for innovation, customization, white-labelling, and exploration.